 The Maryland Court of Appeals delivered its opinion in Barclay vs. Briscoe v.
 Ports America, a car accident case where the plaintiff was seriously injured by a man who had just finished a twenty-two hour shift at a job at the Port of Baltimore.

 Pretty much sounds like the same set of facts, right?
-The Court of Appeals of Oregon found McDonald’s had a duty to avoid conduct that unreasonably creates foreseeable risk of harm to others, and that a jury could reasonably find that the employer should have foreseen that the boy would become so exhausted or fatigued after working three shifts in one 24-hour period.
+The Court of Appeals of Oregon found McDonald’s had a duty to avoid conduct that unreasonably creates the foreseeable risk of harm to others, and that a jury could reasonably find that the employer should have foreseen that the boy would become so exhausted or fatigued after working three shifts in one 24-hour period.

 Unfortunately, the unanimous Maryland Court of Appeals read the “floodgates” warning in Palsgraf and was in no mood to take on the invisible beast of stare decisis to make new, groundbreaking law:

-In a long footnote, the court actually found the Maryland Court of Special Appeals – who agreed in the result – actually erred in giving even persuasive weight to Faverty, because it is inconsistent with Maryland case law.
+In a long footnote, the court found the Maryland Court of Special Appeals – who agreed in the result – erred in giving even persuasive weight to Faverty, because it is inconsistent with Maryland case law.

 I’m very sympathetic to the plaintiff’s argument, but I’m probably with Judge Cardozo on this one, too.